 The above 7 lines of code (not counting blank PEP8-compliant lines) in app.py allow our application to return a simple message when run with the Flask development server.

-Save the file and we can give the code a try.
+we can give the code a try.

 Now that we have our image in hand along with the Python code in a file